LPN to BSN

 If you are a Licensed Practical Nurse looking to advance your nursing career, a blended LPN to BSN degree program is an excellent choice.

-LPNs are an important part of our healthcare system.
+LPNs are an important part of our health care system.
 Taking another step and earning a Bachelor of Science in Nursing degree can help you make a larger impact and improve your chances of receiving a promotion and/or a higher salary.
-In fact, in many areas earning a BSN is a requirement for maintaining licensure during your nursing career.

 The University of Mary makes earning your BSN possible for even the busiest nurses thanks to the blended learning format of our LPN to BSN degree program.
 You’ll complete most of your coursework online, coming to campus for a minimum of 23 days.
+Placement is only offered in North Dakota, South Dakota, and Minnesota.
 Now you can earn your BSN with minimal disruption to your life.

 At a Glance